daryloye/ft_cub3D/README.md

 ## v5 - 4/11/2024
 - read_file.c -> (wip) functions for the creation and error handling of elements
+- completed error check for valid identifier and texture
 - created read_texture.c
 - created read_identifier.c